Graduate Program Policies

 Leave of Absence

 A student who takes a leave of absence may have conditions for returning set by the faculty advisor in consultation with the program director and dean of nursing.
-To maintain continuous enrollment, students must pay the continuous enrollment program fees during their leaves of absence.
+To maintain continuous enrollment, students must pay the continuous enrollment program fees during their leave of absence.
+Students returning from a leave of absence are advised to check in with the program director to ensure a smooth transition back into coursework.

 Academic Probation